Menu

 A very good tire, for normal winter driving at a very good price.
 Very good performance on dry and wet roads, have driven on motorways at high speeds with no problem on dry and wet.
 On compacted snow is also good, not the best but you would not have problems like getting stuck, also in deep fresh snow it is ok. it is slightly more intended for use on wet and dry roads at winter temperatures than on snow. have driven about 15.000km, and the is no visible signs of wear yet.
 For me is an excelent tire, even my Hilux is not a sporty car I can drive pretty fast in curves, and the Nokians WR SUV3 had always had high grip, especially being cheaper than other brands, and will surely buy again!

-Have you driven on the Nokian WR SUV 3 tire?
+How would you rate the Nokian WR SUV 3?

 Latest Nokian WR SUV 3 Reviews